Jarrett Allen Player Props: Cavaliers vs. Heat

 Jarrett Allen Insights vs. the Heat

-- This season, Jarrett Allen has made 6.0 shots from the floor per game, which accounts for 13.0% of his team's total makes.
+- Allen is responsible for taking 9.8% of his team's field goal attempts this season with 9.3 per game.

-- Allen's Cavaliers average 98.8 possessions per game, which ranks 21st among NBA teams, while the Heat are one of the league's slowest with 99.5 possessions per contest.
+- Allen's opponents, the Heat, have one of the slowest offensive tempos, ranking 26th, averaging 99.4 possessions per game, while his Cavaliers average 98.8 per game, which ranks 21st among NBA teams.

-- The Heat give up 109.1 points per contest, second-ranked in the league.
+- Conceding 109.1 points per game, the Heat are the second-ranked squad in the league on defense.

-- The Heat are the eighth-ranked team in the NBA, conceding 42.2 rebounds per game.
+- On the boards, the Heat are ranked seventh in the NBA, conceding 42 rebounds per contest.

-- In terms of assists, the Heat are ranked 12th in the NBA, giving up 25.0 per game.
+- Allowing 25 assists per game, the Heat are the 12th-ranked team in the league.

 Jarrett Allen vs. the Heat